alekhaya99/Python-Finance/README.md

 # Python-Finance
-The repo contains the details on Python in Finance
+The repo contains the details on Python with Finance